thpspx0012/GhostOnlineServer/README.md

 ## Donation

-For Support this project you can to donate at : [Ko-fi](https://ko-fi.com/pleumkungz)
+For Support this project you can donate at : [Ko-fi](https://ko-fi.com/pleumkungz)